Expert Guide: Setting Up a Terrace Herb Garden in a Snap!

 Before you begin planting your terrace herb garden, it’s essential to prepare the containers properly.
 This will ensure that your herbs have a healthy growing environment and can thrive to their fullest potential.
 Here are the key points to keep in mind when preparing your containers:

-READ MORE Expert Tips for Fertilizing Rooftop Herb Gardens
+READ MORE Expert Guide: The Best Herbs for Rooftop Gardening

 • Choosing the appropriate pot sizes for each herb: